Hodge polynomials of some moduli spaces of Coherent Systems: Introduction and statement of results

 However, there is not a good enough geometric description of these moduli spaces.
 The results in \cite{BGMMN} do not cover fully the cases in which the coherent system comes from a BGN extension in which the quotient bundle $F$ is strictly semistable.
 In this article we study these cases giving a stratification of these moduli spaces by looking at the quotient bundle $F$.
 We also study their Hodge polynomials.

 The layout of the paper is as follows.
-In Section 2 we introduce some general theory of extensions of vector bundles; Subsection 2.1 is a review of the results on extensions that can be found in \cite{Mu}, while Subsection 2.2 is a review of the theory described in \cite{L} of universal families of extensions.
+Section 2 is a review of the theory described in \cite{L} of universal families of extensions.
 In Section 3 we give a summary of the results and definitions about coherent systems that can be found in \cite{BGMN} and \cite{BGMMN}.

 In Section 4 we study the BGN extensions and we give the conditions that a BGN extension must satisfy in order to contradict $\alpha$-stability (Theorem \ref{bgn}).
 In Section 5 we estimate the codimension of the variety of semistable vector bundles such that the coherent system that they induce is not $\alpha$-stable (Theorem \ref{codimension-bad-theorem}).
 In Section 6 we study the sets that classify the quotient bundles that appear in the BGN extensions associated to our coherent systems.
 To do that, from the results in Section 4 we must look at the Jordan--H\"older filtrations that are admitted by a given $F$.
-Then, we study the possible sets of these filtrations and we give geometric descriptions of them in terms of sequences of projective fibrations (see Proposition \ref{sequenceof projective} for a general contruction).
+Then, we study the possible sets of these filtrations and we give geometric descriptions of them in terms of sequences of projective fibrations (see Proposition \ref{sequenceof projective} for a general construction).
 We also estimate the number of parameters on which these sets depend.
 This description will allow us in Section 7 to construct a stratification of the moduli space of coherent systems for $n<k$ in some cases (Theorem \ref{Theo}).
 We also describe these strata as complements of determinantal varieties (Theorem \ref{deter}) and we prove that they are smooth and irreducible (Theorem \ref{irre_smooth}).
 We finish this paper studying the Hodge polynomials of these moduli spaces.
 We start Section 8 by giving a review of Hodge theory and the relationship between Hodge--Deligne and Hodge--Poincar\'e polynomials that we denote by $\mathcal{H}$ and $HP$ respectively.
 For a complex algebraic variety $X$, not necessarily smooth, compact or irreducible, we define its \emph{Hodge--Deligne polynomial} (or virtual Hodge polynomial) as and its \emph{Hodge--Poincar\'e polynomial} as